AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 __2. Terms of Sale__

 2.1.
-The customer pays for a subscription that allows activating AdGuard VPN, a piece of software downloadable from https://adguard-vpn.com/
+Customer pays for a subscription that allows activating AdGuard VPN, a piece of software downloadable from https://adguard-vpn.com/

 In order to use the unlimited version of AdGuard VPN, you need to purchase a subscription: Monthly or Annual.
 Once you purchase a subscription, it is automatically linked to your AdGuard personal account.